olc-systems-sro/django-puppeteer-pdf/README.rst

 Converts HTML to PDF
 --------------------

-Provides Django views to wrap the HTML to PDF conversion of the `wkhtmltopdf <http://wkhtmltopdf.org>`_ binary.
+Provides Django views to wrap the HTML to PDF conversion of the `puppeteer <https://github.com/GoogleChrome/puppeteer>`_ binary.

 Requirements
 ------------

-Install the `wkhtmltopdf static binary <http://wkhtmltopdf.org/downloads.html>`_.
+Install the `puppeteer-pdf cli  <https://www.npmjs.com/package/puppeteer-pdf>`_.

-This requires libfontconfig (on Ubuntu: ``sudo aptitude install libfontconfig``).

 Python 2.6+ and 3.3+ are supported.